-We celebrated worship on Sunday, and a congregational meeting, with a congregation in person and by Zoom.
-We are trying to also post those services online, to reach our widespread and shut in congregation.
+We celebrated worship on Sunday, and a congregational meeting, with a congregation in person.
+We are trying to also post those services online, to reach our widespread and shut-in congregation.

 CHURCH SERVICES CONTINUE AT THE VCC!

 Dear Members, Friends, Associates, and Visitors:

 Understandably, we are hungry for fellowship with other Christians in our Church.
 Despite the tightened restrictions, VCC continues to hold in-person Sunday service, albeit under restrictions – disinfect your hands as you enter the sanctuary, wear face masks and sit at least 1 meter apart from those not belonging to your family circle, controlled entrance and exit traffic flow, individual communion cups, etc….
 For those who cannot attend or do not yet feel comfortable and secure enough to attend a service, we offer the opportunity of worshipping with the congregation by either making available a recording of the service and/or streaming a live broadcast.
 See the link below to join the weekly Zoom Livestream.

 Please note that the VCC has to adapt to this new reality for worship and we will be trying out different formats over the next weeks so that the spiritual element of our worship experience is meaningful for those taking part in the services, or listening to the recording or joining by live broadcast, if that is possible.
 A list of rules is attached for attending the service.